jazzsun000/Data-analysis-on-Last.fm-user-data/README.md

 This analysis show you the basic understanding of last.fm user data and provide you the insight of user

-1. a) a graph showing the number of unique users per day (also known as Daily Active Users, or DAU);
+1. a) A graph showing the Daily Active Users(DAU);

-2. b) a graph of Daily Active Users divided by Monthly Active Users (or DAU/MAU);
+2. b) A graph of Daily Active Users divided by Monthly Active Users (DAU/MAU);

-3. c) a graph or two that illustrates something about how these users engage with Last.fm.
+3. c) A graph or two that illustrates something about how these users engage with Last.fm.